+Overview table good – just be more specific and a bit more direct too.

 Background

 For decades, individualistic and competition theories were the topics most favoured by plant ecologists.
-However, Bertness and Callaway’s (1994) ‘stress-gradient-hypothesis’ (SGH) of competition to facilitation switch under stressful environmental conditions, sparked the interest of many for the topic.
-Since, many studies have focused on facilitation in harsh environments such as alpine (Batllori et al. 2009; Wang et al. 2008) and arid ecosystems (Maestre et al. 2009; Michalet et.
-2014).
-Facilitation is defined as an interaction where one member to multiple members benefit, whilst none are harmed (Bertness and Leonard 1997).
-Although most facilitation research have focused on plant-plant interactions (Lortie, Filazzola, and Sotomayor 2016), the emergence of studies focusing on animal-shrub/plant has become more prevalent in recent years (Dalsgaard et al. 2011; Watson 2016) .
-At the centre of facilitation research lies the concept of foundational plant species or nurse plants, which are usually shrubs, perennials, trees or cushion plants that benefit other plant or taxa (Gómez-Aparicio et al. 2004) through various mechanistic pathways such as seed trapping, abiotic stress amelioration, soil modification, and pollinator visitation (Filazzola and Lortie 2014).
+However, Bertness and Callaway’s (1994) ‘stress-gradient-hypothesis’ (SGH) of competition to facilitation switch under stressful environmental conditions sparked the interest of many for the topic.
+Many studies have thus focused on facilitation in harsh environments including arid ecosystems (Maestre et al. 2009; Michalet et.
+2014) – find a more recent review.
+Facilitation is defined as an interaction where one interacting species benefits whilst none are harmed (Bertness and Leonard 1997).
+Although most facilitation research have focused on plant-plant interactions (Lortie, Filazzola, and Sotomayor 2016), the emergence of studies focusing on animal-shrub/plant has become more prevalent in recent years Lortie, C. J., Filazzola, A. and Sotomayor, D. A. 2016.
+Functional assessment of animal interactions with shrub-facilitation complexes: a formal synthesis and conceptual framework. - Functional Ecology 30: 41-51.

+(Dalsgaard et al. 2011; Watson 2016) .
+At the centre of facilitation research lies the concept of foundational plant species or nurse plants, which are usually shrubs, perennials, trees or cushion plants that benefit other plant or taxa (Gómez-Aparicio et al. 2004) through various mechanistic pathways such as seed trapping, abiotic stress amelioration, soil modification, and pollinator visitation for other plants (Filazzola and Lortie 2014) and X,Y,Z for animals (Lortie, C. J., Filazzola, A. and Sotomayor, D. A. 2016.
+Functional assessment of animal interactions with shrub-facilitation complexes: a formal synthesis and conceptual framework. - Functional Ecology 30: 41-51).
 In particular, shrub canopy is thought to be the most important agent of structural facilitation for animals through direct and indirect shelter and refuge effects (Bråthen and Lortie 2016; Lortie et al. 2018).
 Hence, foundational plants serve as a great focal point for a variety of studies hoping to examine plant-plant, plant-animal, plant-plant-animal, or plant-animal-animal facilitation in a given ecosystem.
+Good.